 - LTE Cat NB-IoT IoT modules: provide uplink and downlink data rates of approx. 50kbps without support for voice or mobility.
 It is designed for stationary IoT solutions like water and electricity meters.
 It provides extended coverage indoors and underground and enables battery life of 10 years and beyond.

-The IoT module decision tree: selecting the right IoT module for any use case
+The IoT module decision tree: selecting the right IoT component for any use case

 At the beginning of the IoT solution design, careful consideration must be given to determine the necessary features and potential world regions where the solution will be.
 Features must be matched with a price point that makes sense for the business case.